zorzalerrante/datagramas/README.md

 ### Extra Functions

-Your visualization's `__init__.py` file can define other functions.
-Meanwhile, matta supports the following one:
+Your visualization's `__init__.py` file can define auxiliary functions and attributes.
+Datagramas particularly supports the following one:

   * `PROCESS_CONFIG(config)`: where `config` is the current instance of the `VISUALIZATION_CONFIG` dictionary.

-This is used to handle dependencies.
+Among other uses, this function could be used to handle dependencies.
 For instance, if you specify `leaflet=True` in `cartography`, leaflet is added as a dependency.
+Or, if you specify a projection name (through the `projection_name` variable), a d3js object is added to the current visualization objects.

 ### Scaffolding

-Until now, we have explained how matta allows you to code and render visualizations.
-They are already usable on the Jupyter Notebook, but you want to export the visualization into a reusable chart that you can use in your projects.
-If so, it's your lucky day! matta includes that functionality through a method called `scaffold`.
+Until now, we have explained how datagramas allows you to code and render visualizations.
+They are already usable on the Jupyter
+Notebook, but you want to export the visualization into a reusable chart that you can use in your projects.
+If so, it's your lucky day! datagramas includes that functionality through a method called `scaffold`.

 For example, if you look at the `barchart` example you will find this notebook cell: